myminseok/pivotal-docs/greenplum/install-pks-vsphere.md

-This doc describes how to install PKS api server and provision k8s cluster.
+This doc describes how to install PKS api server and provisioning k8s cluster on vsphere

 ### Prerequisites
 https://greenplum-kubernetes.docs.pivotal.io/1-2/prepare-k8s.html